 Core aerating is a great fall lawn care practice, particularly for severly compacted lawns.
 The removal of the cores improves nutrient, air, and water flow, and also spreads organic material across your turf.
 It is also a good idea to broadcast some grass seed after core aerating.
 Although the seed will not germinate this fall, it will mesh with the cores and organic matter and help thicken your turf come next spring.

 In addition to core aerating, be sure to get your yard cleaned up while the weather is still on our side.
 Pick up all the leaves, remove any lingering debris from the October storm, and get you final mowing in for the season if you haven't yet.
 There really is no telling how long this weather will last, and there is a very good chance that ground will be frozen once again by next week.
-If you're looking for help with your fall clean up, don't hesitate to give us a call.

 Last, but certainly not least, we are in the final weeks of prime planting weather.
 Fall planting can be great for root development, and is usually more cost effective as nurseries discount their inventory this time of year.
 Don't miss out on a great chance to add plants and trees to your landscape.